 ‘Amanda Jane Textiles’ likes to provide complete confidentiality for clients, so I’m not at liberty to show the costume in performance.
 You might enjoy making your own costume though – if you do, let me know.

-If you would like to follow my weekly blog, click the BLUE ‘Follow this blog’ button at the bottom of the page.
+If you would like to follow my weekly blog, click the BLUE ‘Follow this blog’ button.

 If you would like to receive my special monthly newsletter, complete with colour inspiration, design inspiration and a free pattern, please complete the form.
 If you have any questions or comments, please fill in the form below.
 I would love to hear from you.